Kappa-Dev/KappaTools/docs/tutorial.rst

 The amount of trimer cycle is now zero, as we expected.
 Things that are bound, can not bind further.
 However, the
 system is not dominated by the dimers we defined.
-There are a thousand copies of Prot2 and Prot3, but the amount of dimers does not add up to this.
+There are a thousand copies of ``Prot2`` and ``Prot3``, but the amount of dimers does not add up to such a value.
 What is happening?
-We can take a look at the reaction mixture by using perturbations.
+We can take a look at the reaction mixture by using snapshots.

 Perturbations and Modifications
 -------------------------------